leonmeka/sortql-cli/docs/documentation.md

 ## Query Syntax

 **sortQL**'s syntax is inspired by SQL and is designed to be intuitive and easy to use.
-The syntax consists of a set of operations and properties that allow you to perform various file and folder operations.
+The syntax consists of a set of operations and properties that allow you to perform various operations.
 The basic structure of a **sortQL** query is as follows:

 ```sql
 ACTION target FROM path WHERE property = value AND/OR property = value TO path